raymondworkshop/raymondworkshop.github.io/_posts/learning/2017-11-17-improve-communication-skills.md

 ##### Effective Communication
 * Clear communication is so attractive.
-I love people who make things clear to me and don't just secretly expect, assume or hope.
+    - **make things clear to me and don't just secretly expect, assume or hope**
+    - 坦诚

 * **Talk slow** when you speak, and **smile** during every interaction